dc-js/dc.js/docs/api-latest.md

 Get or set the x offset (horizontal space to the top left corner of a row) for labels on a particular row chart.
 Default x offset is 10px;

 #### .labelOffsetY([y])
-Get of set the y offset (vertical space to the top left corner of a row) for labels on a particular row chart.
+Get or set the y offset (vertical space to the top left corner of a row) for labels on a particular row chart.
 Default y offset is 15px;

+#### .titleLabelOffsetx([x])
+Get of set the x offset (horizontal space between right edge of row and right edge or text.
+Default x offset is 2px;

 ## Legend
 Legend is a attachable widget that can be added to other dc charts to render horizontal legend labels.